 My name is Julio Treewalker and I am a fighter pilot for the Sloth Rebels.
 Apparently, I’m also either the best they have or the only one stupid enough to never say “no”, because I always get sent on suicide missions against the Possum Empire.
 This one time, I even went up against a warship!
 That’s right.
 A single Sloth, against– aw who am I kidding?
 It was a battle for the ages!

 It may not be the most original setting, but to my knowledge, this is the first time anyone has made a twin-stick shooter that’s also a Star Wars parody… with sloths and possums to boot.
 Yup, I know, it’s completely bonkers, although also quite entertaining, if a bit repetitive.
 Then again, can you name a twin-stick shooter that introduces original ideas and twists to the player at a constant rate?
 I sure can’t!

 As such, getting the hang of it all is a simple matter.
-Left stick moves, right stick aims and fires in the direction held – that’s it.
-No buttons that trigger bombs or über powerful screen-clearing laser beams.
-Your weapon does have an upgrade bar that fills as you blow up enemy ships though, and this is something you’ll want to do as often as possible to keep the odds tilted in your favor.
+The left stick moves, the right stick aims and fires in the direction held – that’s it.
+No buttons that trigger bombs or powerful screen-clearing laser beams.
+Your weapon does have an upgrade bar that fills as you blow up enemy ships though, and this is something you’ll want to do as often as possible to keep the odds tilted in your favour.
 You see, unless I’m mistaken, the next wave begins after a certain amount of time has passed, and not based on how many enemies you’ve taken out.